 Note: Unless otherwise stated, stock shafts and stock grips are used when evaluating this club.
 In most cases, the golf clubs reviewed on Golfstead are acquired temporarily for testing purposes and are not purchased.
 The review that follows is based on the personal experience and research of the author.
 Because everyone’s swing and body are different, results with a particular club may differ from person to person.

 What are the reviews like?

 The Big Bertha irons have been received extremely well, which shouldn’t be surprising since Callaway makes some of the best irons in the world.
-They have glowing reviews on Amazon — 4.8/5 stars with over 29 customer reviews — and on the official Callaway website — 4.6/5 stars and 92% recommended.
+They have glowing reviews on the Callaway website (4.9/5 stars and 95% recommended).

 What are the features?